-This recipe for speedy potato salad with olives & green onions proves that homemade is so much better than store-bought.
-Not only that, but it can be quick & easy too!
+This recipe for Speedy Potato Salad with Olives & Green Onions proves that homemade is so much better than store-bought.
+Simply Delicious!

 This is by far my favorite potato salad.
 I serve it a lot in the warmer months with cold, roasted chicken legs and corn on the cob, but it’s perfect for barbecues and picnics as well.
 I love a picnic and this dish goes brilliantly with Tomato Avocado Salad and 10 Minute Greek Style Cous Cous Salad with Feta, to make the best picnic spread ever!